JohnGu9/react-material-components-web/README.md

 > Some components are not no longer fully passive like before, you should keep trace the value change in the callback hook. (`Slider`)

-> The components are not fully passive in `Material Design 2` still keep the same behavior like before. (`TextField`)
+> `TextField` update its behavior like input in React 18.
+No onChange callback, no value change. https://react.dev/reference/react-dom/components/input

 > Material Design 3 is not default import components.
 Material Design 2 would still be default for long time.
 You need to import Material Design 3 components from sub directory.
 For example `import { Button } from "rmcw/dist/components3"`